sitebay/docs/articles/products/platform/get-started/_index.md

 1. Open a web browser and navigate to [my.sitebay.org/signup](https://my.sitebay.org/signup).
 If you are not already logged in to an account, the **Create an Account** form is displayed.

-1. Enter your email address, a unique username, and a strong password.
-Alternatively, you can sign up using your existing Google or GitHub account.
+1. Enter your email address and a strong password.
+Alternatively, you can sign up using your existing Apple, Google or GitHub/GitLab account.
 When using another provider, you are prompted for a username in a separate step.

     {{< content "password-requirements-shortguide" >}}